TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/javascript/index.md

 {% endraw %}

-Binary Search in Javascript was written by:
+[Binary Search](https://sampleprograms.io/projects/binary-search) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - izexi

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution